 The one plus out of all this is that I did discover my 3-D cell’s light needed a bit of silicone grease on the threads to turn smoother and it had an old plastic lens that I upgraded to clear glass unit from Neutek:

 Bottom line, I returned it the conversion kit to Amazon.
 I feel TerraLux should have known it wouldn’t fit all lights — shouldn’t they?
 So, if you have an older Maglite (say 1980s or 90s), stick with the single bulb upgrade to LED (the TerraLUX TLE-6EX) and you’ll be a happy camper.
 If you have a newer Mag-Lite, you may be okay but I do not know that for sure.

-If you find this post useful, please either buy something using one of the links to eBay and Amazon or click one of the AdNow advertisements.
-EBay and Amazon you need to buy something, AdNow pays for each link you visit – no purchase needed.
-Doing so will help us fund continued development of the blog.
+If you find this post useful, please either buy something using one of the links to eBay and Amazon or click one of the advertisements.
+It will help us fund continued development of the blog.

 [amazonjs asin=”B00J5S17MS” locale=”US” title=”MAGLITE Flashlight lens Crystal Glass Upgrade (C & D Model)”]

 [amazonjs asin=”B005A0ETXY” locale=”US” title=”Dr.Meter LX1330B Digital Illuminance/Light Meter, 0 – 200,000 Lux Luxmeter”]